kmenesesc/teamMed/README.md

 =================

 The repository contains three main subfolders "AlexNet," "VGGNet,"  and "TernausNet."
 In each subfolder, you will find code related to the each corresponding architecture.
-On this layer, you will also find a python notebook,

 The AlexNet Folder contains the following items: